Web Application Security

 This 5-week CPD training course is open for all software developers interested in improving their knowledge and practical skills in cyber security.
-The course focuses on web application security.
 In the course, we introduce participants to the key concepts of cyber security and discuss the importance of security in web applications.

 The course will provide an overview of security vulnerabilities in web application and teach how to choose and implement appropriate security countermeasures.
 The course will provide practical, hands-on experience of conducting web application penetration testing and implementing a wide range of security countermeasures in web applications.

 No upcoming dates available